everthx/datos_masivos/Practices/Practice5/README.md

   df.show()
 ```

->No.2- We can show specific columns from our datafrma without tem having
+>No.2- We can show specific columns from our dataframe without them having
 >to truncate .orderBy() and .show(false)
 ```scala
 df.orderBy("department","state").show(false)